 MBChB Attendance and Absence Reporting

-Legitimate absence from the course
+Absence from the course

 For religious observation, the University (and NHS) is a secular organisation.
 We will judge applications for leave for major religious festivals on a case by case basis, but are unable to make special scheduling for routine teaching and assessments.
-The University policy on religious commitments is set out in the Taught Student Guide
+The University policy on religious commitments is set out in the Taught Student Guide.

-All requests (accepted or denied) will be added to the students file or equivalent.
+You must enter your absences in the Minerva absence recording system even though you have been granted permission to be absent.
+All requests (accepted or denied) will be added to your student file.
 Failure to comply with the denial of requests will not be tolerated by the School and will be considered a form of unprofessional behaviour.

 |Year||Academic Sub Dean||Year head|